Newsletter DAVERIO1933

 LeVian’s famous chocolate diamonds must meet very rigorous criteria:

-• the color must fall between grades C4 and C7 (from medium champagne to deep cognac) on the Argyle scale
+• the color must be between grades C4 and C7 (from medium champagne to deep cognac) on the Argyle scale

-• the clarity must be SI grade (few inclusions) or higher on the GIA scale
+• the clarity must be SI grade (few inclusions) or higher on the appropriate GIA scale

-• the gemstone must be ethical, meaning the mining activity must respect workers’ rights and proceeds must not fund wars, criminal organizations, or terrorism.
+• the precious stone must be ethical, meaning the extraction activity must respect workers’ rights and the proceeds must not finance wars, criminal organizations or terrorist groups.

-brown diamonds, Brown Diamonds, Every Shade of an Unusual Gem
+brown diamonds, Brown Diamonds, all the Shades of an Unusual Gem